KEGarciaLab/aMSM_AD/README.md

 * `--config` Path to the MSM config file to be used.
 See MSM documentation for more information.
 Only used if not using default.
 * `--max_anat` Path to MaxANAT reference sphere (typically ico6sphere).
 Only used if not using default.
 * `--max_cp` Path to MaxCP reference sphere (typically ico5sphere).
 Only used if not using default.
+* `--use_rescaled` include this option if you want to use rescaled surfaces generated in a previous step
-* `--is_local` include this option if tou want to run MSM in a local environment
+* `--is_local` include this option if you want to run MSM in a local environment
 * `--slurm_email` Email to which failed job notifications should be sent.
 Only used for remote runs.
 * `--slurm_account` Slurm account ID for submission.
 Only used for remote runs.
 * `--slurm_user` Slurm username for checking queue.
 Only used for remote runs.